bollu/bollu.github.io/README.md

 - Set `]box on -style=max` to _always enable_ drawing arrays with `]display`.
   This is supremely useful as a newbie to understand array structure.

+- Set `]box on -trains=parens` to render trains as trees.
+Super helpful when attempting to grok `train` code.

+- Set `]boxing on` to enable boxing for trains, arguments, everything.

 # [Every ideal that is maximal wrt. being disjoint from a multiplicative subset is prime](#every-ideal-that-is-maximal-wrt-being-disjoint-from-a-multiplicative-subset-is-prime)

 I ran across this when reading another question on math.se, so I